 Your apology should be real.
 If your apology is not authentic and you are only apologizing to get out of a difficult situation then that apology won’t give you any benefit in the long run.
 For the time being your spouse might forgive you but your inauthenticity will show through your behavior and your spouse will know eventually.
 At that time it will be a lot more difficult to clear the emotional mess your fake apology will create.

 You must feel and show that you regret what you have done.
 Feeling regret will make your apology sincere and showing regret will give a message to your spouse that your apology is real.

 Sincere Intent for Future

-The third ingredient of an effective apology is a sincere intent that you will not repeat the same mistake in future.
-Your intent for future can be sincere only if your apology is authentic and you feel regret for what you have done.
+The third ingredient of an effective apology is a sincere intent that you will not repeat the same mistake in the future.
+Your intent for the future can be sincere only if your apology is authentic and you feel regret for what you have done.

 If your apology doesn’t have the aforementioned ingredients then your apology is fake and there is no point in giving a fake apology.
 Your fake apology might give you a short-term benefit but in the long run, you will be left exposed.
 At that time it will be a lot difficult to clear up distrust and emotional mess your fake apology has created.

 You might have a lot of explanations for your offense but you need to listen to the grievances of your spouse first.
 Listen to your spouse and try to understand their point of view and their feelings.